techthoughts2/pwshBedrock/docs/Invoke-ConverseAPI.md

 Invoke-ConverseAPI @invokeConverseAPISplat
 ```

-Sends a media vision message to the on-demand specified model via the Converse API.
+Sends an image vision message to the on-demand specified model via the Converse API.
-The model will describe the image in the media file.
+The model will describe the image in the image file.

 ### EXAMPLE 7